Reason for The Gold Star Journal

 - The founding editors, Bradley Moorer, Joshua Jenkins, and Christopher McFarland, served two sequential years, 1996-1998, as editors of the journal.

-- Since 2007, most editors have served multiple years.
+- Since 2007, most editors have served multiple years, with some serving in the same role for multiple years.

 - The following students served as editors for three academic years: Leon Hontz (2006-2009), Trey Williams (2007-2010), Thomas Sullivan (2007-2010), Taylor Gilliam (2008-2011), Mark Shaw (2009-2012), Lance Braye (2010-2013), Ryan Boodee (2011-2014), Jane Ma (2012-2015), Lauren Seedor (2014-2017), John Clark (2015-2018), Hunter Crawley (2016-2019), and Carleton Bailiff III (2018-2021).